imathis/design-enthusiast/source/_posts/2009-11-19-fancy-buttons-are-here.markdown

 3. Background image fallback
 4. Padding, Text size, line-height, etc
 5. Default, Hover, and Active states for all styles
+6. Lots of tricky color math to generate beautiful gradients from one color

-That's a lot of css to write, effectively reduced to a single mixin.
-Of course, it's also great that you can use the bare minimum html.
+That's a lot of CSS to write, effectively reduced to a single mixin.
+Of course, it's also great that you can use the bare minimum HTML.

+##### What's Compass and Where's the CSS?
+In the screencast I'm writing my styles in [Sass](http://sass-lang.com) which is much cleaner and more powerful than CSS.
+Every time I save the file, Compass automatically compiles the Sass to regular or compressed CSS.
+If you're not familiar with Compass, you should [check it out](http://wiki.github.com/chriseppstein/compass/) because this is the future of open source design.
+Without compass I'd be posting stylesheets and images, and trying to explain how you could customize them.
+Compass lets me package my stylesheets as a plugin so it's easier to share, and easier to use.

 ##### IE Support
 In IE the buttons don't have rounded corners.
 So far, I haven't found a solution that lets me use clean html without javascript.